circleci/circleci-docs/jekyll/_cci2/jobs-steps.md

 ## Orbs Overview

-Orbs are packages of config (similar to Ruby Gems) that you either import by name or configure inline to simplify your config, share, and reuse config within and across projects.
-See [Using Orbs]({{ site.baseurl }}/2.0/using-orbs/) for details about how to use orbs in your config and an introduction to Orb design.
+Orbs are packages of config that you either import by name or configure inline to simplify your config, share, and reuse config within and across projects.
+See [Using Orbs]({{ site.baseurl }}/2.0/using-orbs/) for details about how to use orbs in your config and an introduction to orb design.

 ## Jobs Overview